Manisha-collab/State_student_data_intervention/README.md

 # State_student_data_intervention

-SCEP Data Test
-Instructions
-● You have 5 hours from when you receive this test to complete it and submit your solutions.
-Late submissions will be penalized.
-● This test should be completed using any programming language you prefer such as Python, STATA and R
-● Important Dos and Don’ts
-○ DOs: You can consult any online resource or book to get more information on the commands to use, etc.
-○ DON'TS: You should not, under any circumstance, consult any other persons to do this.
-You should also not consult sources like ChatGPT.
-(The next round will also test your ability to code in a more proctored environment)
-● The test has three sections
-○ Exercises: This section tests your basic data cleaning and merging skills ○ (Optional) Bonus 1: to test your data visualization skills ○ (Optional) Bonus 2: to test your data analysis skills Final Deliverables
-● Your code with comments explaining your steps.
-(This code should also include all the commands you used for the bonus sections i.e graphs and regression)
-● If you attempted Bonus 1 section: pdf document that contains two graphs and a brief write up of your interpretation.
-● If you attempted Bonus 2 section: pdf document that contains two regression tables and a brief write up of your interpretation.
-1
 Data Description
 Imagine that a state (fictional) recently piloted an intervention that provides additional reading material to schools in order to improve student learning